Hunger: World statistics

 An alternative measure of hunger across the world is the Global Hunger Index (GHI).
 Unlike the FAO's measure, the GHI defines hunger in a way that goes beyond raw calorie intake, to include for example ingestion of micronutrients.
 GDI is a multidimensional statistical tool used to describe the state of countries' hunger situation.
 The GHI measures progress and failures in the global fight against hunger.
 The GHI is updated once a year.
 The data from the 2015 report showed that Hunger levels have dropped 27% since 2000.
 Fifty two countries remained at serious or alarming levels.
 The 2019 GHI report expresses concern about the increase in hunger since 2015.
 In addition to the latest statistics on Hunger and Food Security, the GHI also features different special topics each year.
 The 2019 report includes an essay on hunger and climate change, with evidence suggesting that areas most vulnerable to climate change have suffered much of the recent increases in hunger.

+In 2026, the UN Food and Agriculture Organization found that Between 608 and 696 million people in the world, corresponding to 7.4 and 8.5% of the global population, respectively, faced hunger in 2025.
+For the first time, Africa hosts the largest number of people facing hunger.
+In 2025, hunger affected 309 million people in Africa, 292 million in Asia and 32 million in Latin America and the Caribbean – 20.0%, 6.0% and 4.8% of the population, respectively.

+In 2025 they estimated 8.2% of the global population may have faced hunger in 2024, down from 8.5% in 2023 and 8.7% in 2022.
+The progress is driven by improvement in South-eastern Asia, Southern Asia and South America in contrast to the continuing rise in hunger in most subregions of Africa and in Western Asia.
+It is estimated that between 638 and 720 million people, corresponding to 7.8 and 8.8 percent of the global population, respectively, faced hunger in 2024.
+Considering the point estimate (673 million), this indicates a decrease of 22 million compared to 2022.
+In 2024, hunger affected about 307 million people in Africa, 323 million (20.2% of the population) in Asia and 34 million in Latin America (6.7% of the population) and the Caribbean (5.1% of the population).
+The global number of undernourished is expected to decrease, but 512 million people are still projected to be facing hunger in 2030, of whom nearly 60 percent will be in Africa.